World War II-era boat emerges from shrinking Lake Mead - KESQ

 Higgins Industries in New Orleans built several thousand landing craft between 1942 and 1945, the Las Vegas Review-Journal reported.
 Around 1,500 “Higgins boats” were deployed at Normandy on June 6, 1944, known as D-Day.

-The boat is just the latest in a series of objects unearthed by declining water levels in Lake Mead, which straddles both Nevada and California.
+The boat is just the latest in a series of objects unearthed by declining water levels in Lake Mead, the largest human-made reservoir in the U.S., held back by the Hoover Dam.
 In May, two sets of human remains were found in the span of a week.

-Experts say climate change and drought have led to the surface dropping to more than 170 feet (52 meters) since 1983.
+Experts say climate change and drought have led to the lake dropping to its lowest level since it was full about 20 years ago.

-Note: This story has been corrected to show Lake Mead straddles the border of Nevada and Arizona.
+As both Lake Mead and Lake Powell upstream on the Arizona-Utah line drop, states in the U.S. West increasingly face cuts to their supply from the Colorado River.
+The lower levels also impact hydropower produced at Hoover Dam and Glen Canyon Dam, which holds back Lake Powell.

+U.S. Bureau of Reclamation Commissioner Camille Touton said last month that the agency would take action to protect the system if the seven states in the Colorado River basin don’t quickly come up with a way to cut the use of up to 4 million acre-feet of water — more than Arizona and Nevada’s share combined.